ronnieholm/FSharp-onion-architecture-sample/docs/architecture-decision-records/0003-thin-vs-fat-domain-events/index.md

 As events never leave core, they can include domain types.
 Integration events, leaving core, would need to be transformed into primitive types.

+Persisting domain events for auditing or troubleshooting is rarely useful for event sourced solution.
+They're only intended for use within core, not intended for replay, and not versioned.

-Persisting events for auditing or troubleshooting, some fields should be promoted to query events.
+In a non-event sourced system, some domain event fields should be promoted to database fields for querying.
 As each event may have a different shape, the event is persisted as JSON or a string, depending on database support.
-The aggregate Id to which the event belongs should be extracted across events and promoted to a field in the persisted domain events table.
+Aggregate Id to which the event belongs is one such promoted field in persisted domain events table.

-Persisting domain events doesn't imply event sourcing.
-Domain events are only intended for use within core, not intended for replay, and not versioned.
-Event sourcing is a complex topic, not worth it for most applications.

 Publishing an event to another aggregate, the event processor may require access to fields not part of the event.
-These event processors would query the repository.
+As such, it would query the repository for additional information.
 As both the command handler generating the event and subsequent event processors run within the same transaction, querying the store guarantees up-to-date entities.

 One command handler isn't limited to emitting a single event.
 Imagine a workflow where the handler adds and removes items to or from a list.
-This could result in multiple events.
+This could result in multiple events, one for each item.

 ## Decision

-We use semi-fat events, including fields relevant to the event as it supports update the store based on events.
-It isn't event sourcing so we can't re-create the state of an aggregate for events, but apply events on the fly.
-It's a pragmatic trade-off between going full event sourcing (often too complex) and the complexities of using a relational database without EF change tracking.

-We could've stored aggregates and domain events in a document database.
-It would remove the repository complexities of mapping from a flat SQL result set to an object graph.
-However, complexities start to creep back in as aggregates evolve and dynamic queries become more difficult, even with SQLite JSON query support.
+Use semi-fat events, including only fields relevant to the event.

 ## Consequences

-Without EF's change tracker, keeping an aggregate up-to-date with a relational store may involve significant work: imagine scanning an aggregate for changes and generating SQL from those.
-By instead treating the store as an immediately updated read-model, we simplify change tracking.
+Semi-fat events strikes the best balance between including too little and too much information.

 ## See also